 Biography and Contact Information of

-Thank you Seventeen Flat for giving 5 sets of pop up barrels to our 5 Contestants
+Thank you Seventeen Flat for providing a set pop up barrels for the Winner for our 2019 Finals event

-Partrade Company for sponsoring us with spurs for our Contestants.
+Company for sponsoring us with 6 sets of spurs for our Contestants in 2019

 A Cut Above Buckles sponsored our Winning Champion Trainer Buckle

 our 6 Contestants with a Cashel Saddle Pad in 2019

 Fri, Sat, & Sun on Nov 8th, 9th, & 10th, 2019

 Fri 6pm - 9pm Sat 6pm - 8pm

 1101 W. McKinley Ave.

 My name is Brandon Barsh, I am forty one years old and I can't remember a time in my life that there wasn't a horse in the pasture to ride.
 My brother and I grew up riding horses and actually started our first colt when he was 12 and I was 10.